This is Epoq, Inc.'s privacy notice.

 - Contact Data includes address, email address and telephone numbers.

-- Identity Data includes name(s), date of birth and gender.
+- Identity Data includes name(s), date of birth, gender and photographic identification.

 - Marketing and Communications Data includes your preferences in receiving marketing from us and your communication preferences.